jake-abed/portfolio-blog/src/pages/blogs/odin-rotlang.md

 }
 ```

+Nothing crazy, right? `lexer.init(s)` return the pointer to a Lexer struct.
+We
+then just run a loop that lexes the input until we hit the EOF character at the
-This fairly C-like syntax pumps out the following tokens:
+end.
+This goofy, but fairly C-like syntax pumps out the following tokens:

 ```bash
 Token{Type = "CONST", Literal = "aight"}